d-w-d/python-project-template/README.md

 I recommend that you install packages without the `--dev` flag iff the package will be needed at application runtime (e.g. `flask`).
 If the package is only needed for development (e.g. `pytest`), then use `--dev`.

-Likewise, to update your `requirements.txt` file, run `_freeze_requirements.sh` after you install packages.
+Likewise, to update your `requirements.txt` file, run `_freeze_requirements` after you install packages.

 #### Directory Structure

 All scripts and configuration files are in the root directory.
 The source code for your application is in `src`.
 This repo includes a super simple application (`src/main.py`) that loads in and prints a variable from a simple example [homemade python package](https://www.programiz.com/python-programming/package).
-Once the virtual environment is activated you run your application using `_run_app.sh` (a simple wrapper around `python src/main.py`).
+Once the virtual environment is activated you run your application using `_run_app` (a simple wrapper around `python src/main.py`).

 ### VSCode Set Up